junxit/us-congress-bills-115/metadata.md

 - 2018-09-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 567.
 - 2018-09-28 — Passed Senate without amendment by Voice Vote. (consideration: CR S6391-6397; text: CR S6391-6397)
 - 2018-09-28 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(consideration: CR S6391-6397; text: CR S6391-6397)
+- 2018-10-01 — Message on Senate action sent to the House.
+- 2018-10-02 — Received in the House.
+- 2018-10-02 — Referred to the House Committee on Natural Resources.